- What to look out for in a pizza dough bread maker

-If you are a pizza lover and are tired of getting the mediocre ones from the freezer section in the grocery store, or paying a fortune at your local pizza parlour, then a bread machine might be the perfect machine for.
-I can’t state enough how much of a game changer these bad boys are.
+If you are a pizza lover and are tired of getting the mediocre ones from the freezer section in the grocery store, or paying a fortune at your local pizza parlour, then a bread machine might be the perfect machine for you.
+I can’t state enough how much of a game-changer these bad boys are.

 That said, with all of the different options on the market, it can be tough to decide which one is right for you.
 So, what’s the best bread maker for pizza dough available in 2022?